All you need to know about dysesthesia

-These confused messages go to the brain, which is often unable to understand them.
-Consequently, the brain simply picks a known sensation or mix of sensations with which to respond.
+These confused messages go to the brain, which is often unable to interpret them.
+Consequently, the brain chooses to respond to a sensation or combination of sensations that it knows.

-In the case of dysesthesia, impaired nerve firing can cause the brain to stimulate abnormal, uncomfortable sensations, ranging from a mild tingling sensation to sharp, stabbing pains.
+In the case of dysesthesia, impaired nerve firing can cause the brain to stimulate abnormal, uncomfortable sensations, ranging from a mild tingling sensation to sharp, stabbing pain.

-Although it can be painful, it may be comforting to know that dysesthesia is not a sign of tissue damage.
-Normally tissues impacted by the condition are otherwise fully functional and healthy, although prolonged misuse or lack of use can leave them damaged.
+Dysesthesia can be painful, but it is not a sign of tissue damage.
+The body tissues can remain fully functional and healthy, although prolonged misuse or lack of use due to pain and discomfort may leave them damaged.

-Symptoms of dysesthesia vary between individuals, but most cases of the condition tend to cause similar symptoms that impact the skin, scalp, face, mouth, torso, arms and legs.
+The symptoms of dysesthesia vary between individuals, but they tend to affect the skin, scalp, face, mouth, torso, arms, and legs.

-- an itching, burning sensation that may resemble a crawling under or on the skin
+- an itching, burning sensation that may resemble something crawling under or on the skin

-- a restrictive sensation, especially in the trunk or torso, sometimes called an 'MS hug'
+- a restrictive feeling, especially around the trunk or torso, sometimes called an "MS hug"

-- an unexplained painful sensation, which often radiates or spreads
+- an unexplained painful sensation that often radiates to other parts of the body

 - the sensation of being on fire

-- an uncomfortable, hard to describe sensation or feeling of hitting the funny bone or mild muscle spasms
+- an uncomfortable, hard to describe feeling similar to that of hitting the funny bone

 - the sensation of electric shocks